Economy

 the actual travelling time will usually be at least

-include travelling to and from and hanging around
+will include travelling to and from and hanging

-tiredness in the evenings and early waking which can
+for tiredness in the evenings and early waking which

 tablets will help you to sleep and be correspondingly